AndersonBY/Flow.Launcher.Plugin.YoudaoTranslate/README.md

 If you still want to manually pip install them:

 The `requirements.txt` file in this repo outlines which packages are needed.
-This can be found online here on Github, as well as in the local plugin directory once installed (%APPDATA%\Roaming\FlowLauncher\Plugins\Direct Translate-X.X.X\ where X.X.X is the currently installed version)
+This can be found online here on Github, as well as in the local plugin directory once installed (%APPDATA%\Roaming\FlowLauncher\Plugins\YoudaoTranslate-X.X.X\ where X.X.X is the currently installed version)

 The easiest way to manually install these packages is to use the following command in a Windows Command Prompt or Powershell Prompt